jony255/libSSD1306/README.md

 There is no universal way to configure all `I2C`, `SPI`, etc.. peripherals in the world.
 There are some HAL's provided by manufacturers or RTOSes that enable cross-platform development, but maintaining all of these configurations by myself is error-prone.
-Instead, I will have the user define functions which I have declared.
-There are 2 ways of implementing what I have in mind.
+Instead, the user will have to implement an interface that performs all the platform dependent I/O. As I see it, there are 2 ways of implementing said interface.

 <a id="option_1_link_time"></a>
-### Option #1 - configuration done at link-time
+### Option #1 - configuration done at link-time of the static library

-I will declare functions in a header file that I expect the user of the library to implement.
-The user will have to write their glue code within `libSSD1306`'s codebase.
+The library's header files would contain the function prototypes of the interface that needs to be implemented.
+The user would then have to write their glue code within `libSSD1306`'s codebase.

 <a id="option_1_link_time_pros"></a>
 #### Pros